 - The stated fare classes are the maximum contribution that may be offered, regardless of how and when the speaker actually travels.

 - Speakers should make their own arrangements for travel.

 - The Society (normally) will book hotel accommodation

 - The Society will reimburse overland travel by public transport (not taxi) to/from rail stations/airports.

 - The bills for Bed and Breakfast will be sent by the hotel to the Society and settled directly.
 Other expenses, including any accommodation not arranged by the Society or meals other than breakfast, are the responsibility of the Speaker.
 The Society will pay for single accommodation/breakfast only.

 The Society will invite overseas speakers to dine as the Society's guests at the RAS Club dinner at the Athenaeum Club, if they are staying overnight on the Friday evening.
-Organizers must contact the Office, Events and Building Manager at least two weeks in advance of the meeting date if they wish this invitation to be extended.
+Organisers must contact the Executive Assistant and Office Manager at least two weeks in advance of the meeting date if they wish this invitation to be extended.